oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md

 # **Getting Started with Automation Toolkit**
-There are 2 main inputs to the Automation Toolkit.
+CD3 Excel sheet is the main input for Automation Toolkit.
-- CD3 Excel Sheet
-- setUpOCI.properties

 ### **Excel Sheet Templates**